-Mark Glatman's Abstract Securities has announced that its wholly owned subsidiary - Abstract (Basingstoke) Limited - has exchanged contracts on the purchase of a site in Basing View.
+Mark Glatman's Abstract Securities has announced that its associate company, Abstract (Basingstoke) Limited, has exchanged contracts on the purchase of a site in Basing View.
 This landmark development will be one of the key elements in the regeneration of Basingstoke’s central business district and is the first large speculative office development for 15 years in the Town Centre.

 Abstract is to build its next “uncompromising value”, speculative office development providing 60,000 sq. ft. at Basing View, the central office core for the Town and just five minutes’ walk from Basingstoke Railway Station.
 The ‘Grade A’ building will be the most cost efficient new build office speculatively under construction anywhere in the South East and will be known as ‘The Florence Building’.
 It will include 203 car parking spaces and the building is designed to accommodate around 700 desks.

 Detailed work is well advanced by architects, TP Bennett, on the design of the building comprising ground and four upper floors and offering flexible, virtually column free floor plates predominately from 12,000 sq. ft.
 With a full planning application due to be submitted within the next couple of weeks, Bowmer & Kirkland are appointed as contractors.
 The council has started site enabling works and work on the new building will follow on from the end of November when the Council’s works are scheduled to complete.
 Completion is targeted for late 2017.

 In line with all Abstract developments, the building will target a BREEAM 'Excellent' environmental standard and an EPC Rating of A together with a base building design occupancy capable of accommodating from 1 person per 8 m² and an ability to increase this to 1 person per 6 m² which will maximise the operational efficiency of the accommodation.